 Don’t chase the latest financial or investment fads.

 Although it’s often tempting to invest in the newest or fastest growing asset classes, it’s important to regularly review your strategies with your financial professional to help ensure that your needs and objectives can be met by these products.
-Naturally, if your current assets are secure and sizeable enough, its best to let them be.
-Remember, what’s novel today may not always be what you need in 10, 20, or even 40 years from now.
+Naturally, if your current assets are secure and sizeable enough, it's best to let them be.
+Remember, what’s novel today may not be what you need in 10, 20, or even 40 years from now.

 Manage your risk carefully.